 What is the best time to visit Edinburgh?

 The best time to visit Edinburgh is from May to September, when the weather is mild, and the city comes alive with festivals like the Edinburgh Fringe in August.
-For a quieter experience, consider April or October, offering fewer crowds and cooler weather.
+For a quieter experience, consider April or October, as both months tend to have fewer crowds and cooler weather.

-Check out this month-by-month guide to visiting Edinburgh to help you plan around events like Hogmanay in December or the cherry blossoms in spring.
+Check out this month-by-month guide to visiting Edinburgh to help you plan your trip around events like Hogmanay in December and seasonal highlights, such as the cherry blossoms in spring.

 How many days are enough in Edinburgh?